jyates/cruise-control-wiki/REST-APIs.md

     GET /kafkacruisecontrol/partition_load?resource=[RESOURCE]&start=[START_TIMESTAMP]&end=[END_TIMESTAMP]&json=[true/false]&entries=[MAX_NUMBER_OF_PARTITION_LOAD_ENTRIES_TO_RETURN]&topic=[TOPIC]&partition=[START_PARTITION_INDEX-END_PARTITION_INDEX]&allow_capacity_estimation=[true/false]&min_valid_partition_ratio=[PERCENTAGE]&max_load=[true/false]

-The returned result would be a partition list sorted by the utilization of the specified resource in the given time window.
+The returned result would be a partition list sorted by the utilization of the specified resource in the time range specified by `start` and `end`.
+The resource can be `CPU`, `NW_IN`, `NW_OUT` and `DISK`.
 By default the `start` is the earliest monitored time, the `end` is current wall clock time, `resource` is `DISK`, and `entries` is the all partitions in the cluster.

-By specifying `topic` and `partition` parameter, client can filter returned TopicPartition entries. `topic` value will be treated as a regular expression; `partition` value can be set to a single number(e.g. partition=15) or a range(e.g. partition=0-10)
+By specifying `topic` and `partition` parameter, client can filter returned TopicPartition entries. `topic` value will be treated as a regular expression; `partition` value can be set to a single number(e.g. `partition=15`) or a range(e.g. `partition=0-10`)

-The min_valid_partition_ratio specifies minimal monitored valid partition percentage needed to calculate the partition load.
+The `min_valid_partition_ratio` specifies minimal monitored valid partition percentage needed to calculate the partition load.
 If this parameter is not set in request, the config value `min.valid.partition.ratio` will be used.

+The `max_load` parameter specifies whether report the maximal historical value or average historical value.

 ### Get partition and replica state
 The following GET request gives partition healthiness on the cluster:

     GET /kafkacruisecontrol/kafka_cluster_state?json=[true/false]&verbose=[true/false]

-The returned result shows distribution of leader/follower/out-of-sync replica on each broker of the cluster and information about online(if verbose=true)/offline/under-replicated partitions.
+The returned result shows distribution of leader/follower/out-of-sync replica information on each broker of the cluster and leader/follower/in-sync/out-of-sync replica information for online(if `verbose`=true)/offline/under-replicated partitions.

 ### Get optimization proposals
 The following GET request returns the optimization proposals generated based on the workload model of the given timestamp.
 The workload summary before and after the optimization will also be returned.